Skip to Main Content

 To take part in this study, you must be one of the following:

-• Parent or caregiver of a child with a rare genetic disease who had gene therapy
+• Parent or caregiver of children (patients 8 and above) with a rare genetic disease who were offered a clinical trial but were not eligible or decided against receiving gene therapy.

-• Health care worker who cared for 2 or more patients who had gene therapy
+• Health care worker who has cared for 2 or more patients who had gene therapy

 The above information is intended to provide only a basic description about a research protocol that may be currently active at St. Jude.
 The details made available here may not be the most up-to-date information on protocols used by St. Jude.
 To receive full details about a protocol and its status and or use at St. Jude, a physician must contact St. Jude directly.